Up to 100,000 nurses to go on strike in December amid warning over urgent operations

 The walkouts are due to take place on Thursday 15 and Tuesday 20 December.

-Across England, nursing staff in 44 out of 219 NHS trusts are set to strike, while in Wales staff in six out of seven health boards and all six trusts in Northern Ireland will face strike action.
+Across England, nursing staff in 44 out of 219 NHS trusts are set to strike, while in Wales staff in six out of seven health boards and all six trusts in Northern Ireland will face strikes.
 Industrial action in Scotland was put on pause after the Scottish parliament opened negotiations with the RCN.

 Is your care or surgery set to be impacted by strikes next week? email rebecca.thomas@independent.co.uk